AqwamCreates/DataPredict/docs/API/Models.md

 | [BayesianLinearRegression](Models/BayesianLinearRegression.md)*      | None            | 🔵 🟡 🔴  | Instant Train Time-To-Leave Prediction And In-Game Currency Price Generation With Probability Estimation |
 | [QuantileLinearRegression](Models/QuantileLinearRegression.md)*      | None            | 🔵 🟡 🔴  |Instant Train Time-To-Leave Prediction And In-Game Currency Price Generation With Case Estimation         |

-\* The "instant train" models assumes that the features have a linear relationship with the label values, which is almost certainly not true in game-related settings.
+\* The "instant train" models have these issues:

- * To use these models, your feature matrix need to be the shape of (n x n).
+ * It assumes that the features have a linear relationship with the label values, which is almost certainly not true in game-related settings.
+Hence, it is recommended to add small independent noise values to each features.

- * It also recommended to add small independent noise values to each features.
+ * The feature matrix also need to have shape of (n x n).

 ## Classification